HainanXu/House-price-prediction/README.md

 # Multivariate Analysis

-First try on regression analysis.
+My very first try on regression analysis.
+Used backward/forward elimination as variable selection method.
+Also tried random forest for the very first time.
+Better techniques such as XGBoost can should be tried later.